 Your next stop on your Mediterranean cruise from Barcelona and Celebrity Edge is docked in La Spezia, Italy.

-If you do not want to wonder far from the ship, explore art galleries, museums and castles in La Spezia.
-Visit the Castle of San Giorgio, which is located on top of a hill overlooking the port with it’s magnificent views.
-Alternatively take a boat trip up the River Magra for views of its medieval bridges and wetlands.
+If you do not want to wander far from the ship, explore art galleries, museums, and castles in La Spezia.
+Visit the Castle of San Giorgio, located on top of a hill overlooking the port with its magnificent views.
+Alternatively, take a boat trip up the River Magra to view its medieval bridges and wetlands.

 Choosing what to do or which excursion to book for your port of call in La Spezia can be challenging.
 As the entrance port to many fantastic Italian destinations, you have the opportunity to visit Cinque Terre, Pisa or Florence, Siena, and Lucca.
 Each one in itself is great, and the surrounding areas are stunning.

 Stunning Cinque Terre

-If you are looking for an adventure out in nature and love hiking, choose Cinque Terre.
+If you want an adventure out in nature and love hiking, choose Cinque Terre.
 Cinque Terre is a group of five villages that stretch along Italy’s Riviera di Levante, with a dramatic section known as the Cinque Terre National Park.

 It is an UNESCO World Heritage site.
 The five villages you can visit are Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso al Mare.

-Book this day out with your cruise line, alternatively book train tickets or a guided tour in advance.
-Cinque Terre is located a few hours away from La Spezia so be sure that you don’t miss your cruise departure time.
+Book this day with your cruise line, or book train tickets or a guided tour in advance.
+Cinque Terre is a few hours away from La Spezia, so be sure you don’t miss your cruise departure time.
 We promise – it’s well worth the journey!